ryanabrego/PI-Adapter-OPC-UA-Docs/V1/PI Adapter for OPC UA overview/PI Adapter for OPC UA principles of operation.md

 ### Data types

-The following table lists OPC UA variable types that the adapter supports data collection from and types of streams that will be created.
+The following table lists OPC UA variable types that the adapter collects data from and types of streams that will be created.

 | OPC UA data type | Stream data type |
 |------------------|------------------|